jake94chavez/w2_tueswarmup_mockup/week-1/fri.md

 ## Stretch:

 1. Create/style the About page mentioned in the Stretch section of the HTML lab.
-2. Fix the margins, font, layout, etc. to make this site look more professional!
+2. Fix the margins, font, layout, etc. to make this site look more modern and professional!